ryands17/case-study/README.md

 - Run `pnpm cdk deploy --watch` to deploy the stack locally and get live logs
 - The outputs section will specify the URL that we can use to interact with the API
 - Copy this URL and add it to the `http-api-url` environment variable in Postman to run the APIs in the newly imported collection
+- You can also run commands like tests and these are specified in the [Useful Commands](#useful-commands) section

 ## Endpoints